 - Glazing: Single glazing is more economical but offers limited insulation, or double glazing for optimal thermal and acoustic protection.

-Advice: If you travel in winter or cold climates, double glazing is your best choice.
+Tip: If you travel in winter or cold climates, double glazing is your best choice.

 Ensure compatibility with the bodywork

 The curvature of the window and its dimensions must perfectly fit the lines of your vehicle.
-Adaptations are sometimes necessary using specific seals to perfect the waterproofing and optimize aesthetics.
+Adaptations are sometimes necessary using specific seals to perfect waterproofing and optimize aesthetics.

-For certain vehicle models like Fiat Ducato, VW Transporter, or Renault Trafic, you will find pre-cut windows perfectly adapted.
+For certain vehicle models like Fiat Ducato, VW Transporter or Renault Trafic, you will find pre-cut windows perfectly adapted.
 These models simplify installation and offer a neat finish.

 Add practical accessories